Florence Louise Pettitt: Boston Opera in crisis of 1990: Pettitt temporarily takes mantle from the faltering Caldwell

-Perhaps it was her longevity or reputation—or successes—that finally brought a representative of the New York Times to review a night of her work, toward the twilight of her sixty years in musical performance.
-But the Times was really unprepared to measure her pioneering efforts and her service to the popular propagation of high culture in America.
-Nor were they even prepared to review the creative and artistic innovations of her career.
-Anthony Tommasini, the great New York Times expert—who literally wrote the (best-selling) book on opera—reviewed a belabored production of hers in the 1990s and found it charming, and warm, but riddled with weakness.
+Anthony Tommasini, a critic from the New York Times, reviewed a production of hers in the 1990s and found it "charming, but riddled with weakness".
 The semi-professional tenor had a weak high range.
-The woodwinds seemed "under-rehearsed."
-Mr Tommasini could not recommend that particular show to his readers, and evinced incognizance of both her early role as a pioneering woman and her long regional importance in fostering generations of experienced singers.
+The woodwinds seemed "under-rehearsed."[Source needed] Mr. Tommasini did not recommend that particular show to his readers.

-Mrs Pettitt was by then in her late seventies, and American opera was no longer the desolate wilderness of so many years before.
-The catalogues of companies, stars, venues and repertoires had become lengthy, surfeited.
+By the time Mrs. Pettitt was in her late seventies, American opera had shifted; the catalogues of companies, stars, venues and repertoires had become lengthy.
 She had always provided probative opportunity on evidence of good faith where she witnessed promising talent in league with high enthusiasm.
 In the case of Sasson and others, the opportunity was well requited.
-On a budget of almost zero, working long hours for no pay, in a nonprofit, in the interest of promoting unproven ability, it would be inappropriate to judge her efforts by the performance standards of the Metropolitan Opera, or La Scala.
-And yet, having pioneered the introduction of fully staged opera into the mainstream of civic life in America, and having done so without supportive academic incubation (like by Boston University for Caldwell) or prolonged mentoring (like Goldovsky for Caldwell) during a time when American women were effectively barred from leadership in all fields, Mrs Pettitt found herself finally surrounded by the field of well supported competitors she had always sought to engender (the same is true for Goldovsky, who made such a case in his memoir: see Boris Goldovsky), and still refused to deny opportunity to the unproven, and the unfinished.
-Mr Tommasini sought to judge her narrowly, within the facile intellectual confines of mere technical pedantry.
-He was truly unqualified to take her measure.
+She worked for a nonprofit, in the interest of promoting unproven ability; the results of her efforts differing form the standards of the Metropolitan Opera, or La Scala.
+Having pioneered the introduction of fully staged opera into the mainstream of civic life in America without supportive academic incubation (like by Boston University for Caldwell) or prolonged mentoring (like Goldovsky for Caldwell) during a time when American women were effectively barred from leadership, Mrs. Pettitt found herself among competitors she sought to engender (much like Goldovsky who made such a case in his memoir), refusing to deny opportunity to the unproven, and the unfinished.
+Mr. Tommasini sought to judge her within the facile intellectual confines of technical skill.

 Although age and illness (particularly that of her lifelong love George Arthur Pettitt) gradually began to affect her productiveness in the new millennium, she maintained an incontrovertible optimism and resolve.
 Her teaching and rehearsal schedules exhibited the same relentless diligence as previously.
 On the day she died, she was awaiting several voice students, and was three weeks into a six-week schedule for an upcoming choral concert (supporting Chaminade).